 Policies, Protocols & Procedures

-For The Growing Stage Summer Arts Day Camp 2022
+For The Growing Stage Creative Arts Fall 2023

 Please note that this is a living document and policies may change based on number of cases and/or CDC or government recommendations or requirements.
-If there are any updates to the policy, they will be sent out prior to the start of the camp week.
-By registering your child for summer camp you agree to follow all COVID-19 health and safety policies.
+Parents/guardians will be alerted to any changes to the policy.

 - Face masks are welcome and encouraged, but optional.